Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 Hokanji Pagoda

-From Kiyomizu-dera, we wandered through Higashiyama towards Gion, passing near the picturesque Hokanji Pagoda.
+From Kiyomizu-dera, we wandered through Higashiyama toward Gion, passing the picturesque Hokanji Pagoda.
 This five-story pagoda, framed by traditional wooden houses, is a favorite Instagram spot.
 It’s undeniably beautiful, but the sheer number of tourists crammed into the narrow street made the experience a little overwhelming.

 .